yathit/sugarcrm-gmail-chrome-extension/README.md

 Licensing
 ---------

-All UI components, base utilities and database api will be released under Apache v2 license.
+All UI components, data models and base utilities are released under GNU Lesser General Public License.
 Backend and database synchronization will not be open source, but license to partners.